nhapunik/The-Next-Life-Of-A-Tree/README.md

 Hi!
-This is a business/blog site about a scrapwood furniture business. feel free to have a look at it!
+This is a business/blog site about a scrap wood furniture business.
+Feel free to have a look at it!